Sub-Riemannian interpolation inequalities: Examples

 The above inequality is sharp, in the sense that if one replaces the exponent $k+3(n-k)$ with a smaller one, the inequality fails for some choice of $\mu_0,\mu_1$. \end{cor}

 \begin{rmk} The restriction to ideal structures in the above corollary arises from the requirements of the general theory leading to Theorem~\ref{t:jacointerpineq}, while this assumption is not necessary in Lemma~\ref{l:srhtype}.
-However, we remark that abnormal geodesics of generalized $H$-type groups are very docile (they consists in straight lines, and never lose minimality).
-Thus, we expect all the above results to hold also for non-ideal generalized $H$-type groups.
-This is supported by the positive results obtained for corank $1$ Carnot groups obtained in \cite{BKS-geomcorank1} and the forthcoming Corollary \ref{c:BMhtype}. \end{rmk} Indeed, the sharp Brunn-Minkowski inequality for ideal generalized $H$-type groups follows from Theorem~\ref{t:equivalenza} and Lemma~\ref{l:srhtype}.
-However, thanks to the results of \cite{RY-BMproduct} for product structures, we are able to eliminate the ideal assumption. \begin{cor}[Sharp geodesic Brunn-Minkowski inequality] Let $(G,\distr,g)$ be a generalized $H$-type group, with dimension $n$ and rank $k$, equipped with a left-invariant measure $\mis$.
+However, we remark that abnormal geodesics of generalized H-type groups are very docile (they consists in straight lines, and never lose minimality).
+Thus, we expect all the above results to hold also for non-ideal generalized H-type groups.
+This is supported by the positive results obtained for corank $1$ Carnot groups obtained in \cite{BKS-geomcorank1} and the forthcoming Corollary \ref{c:BMhtype}. \end{rmk}

+The sharp Brunn-Minkowski inequality for ideal generalized H-type groups follows from Theorem~\ref{t:equivalenza} and Lemma~\ref{l:srhtype}.
+However, thanks to the results of \cite{RY-BMproduct} for product structures, we are able to remove the ideal assumption. \begin{cor} Let $(G,\distr,g)$ be a generalized H-type group, with dimension $n$ and rank $k$, equipped with a left-invariant measure $\mis$.
 For all non-empty Borel sets $A,B \subset G$, we have

 The above inequality is sharp, in the sense that if one replaces the exponent $k+3(n-k)$ with a smaller one the inequality fails for some choice of $A,B$. \end{cor} \begin{proof} In this proof, given $N,n \in \N$, we denote $\mathrm{BM}(N,n)$ the following property: for all non-empty Borel sets $A,B$, we have